SUBRAMANIAM96/BlueFinDB/Readme.md

-## BlueFinDB – Custom 12S Reference Database Tool
+# 🐟 BlueFinDB – Custom 12S Reference Database Tool

-# 🐟 BlueFinDB

-**BlueFinDB** is a lightweight and user-friendly tool for building custom BLAST databases from fish 12S rRNA sequences.
+BlueFinDB is a lightweight and user-friendly tool for building custom BLAST databases from fish 12S rRNA sequences.
 Designed with simplicity in mind, it allows researchers, students, and conservationists to generate their own searchable database from a list of species names.

 With BlueFinDB, you can create a specialized reference for diet analysis, metabarcoding, and biodiversity studies without needing to manually download or curate sequences.
 Just provide a plain text species list, and BlueFinDB handles the rest.

+---

+## ✅ Features

 - Downloads sequences from NCBI
 - Selects the **best (longest) sequence per species**